wrapperband/FeathercoinWalletGuide/README.md

 ### Stealth Addresses

-Stealth addresses were developed for Feathercoin out of the discussion of producing Private Blockchain Addresses or Dark Blockchains.
+Stealth addresses were developed for Feathercoin out of the discussion of producing Private Blockchain Addresses or Dark Blockchains [Ref 2].
 Feathercoin, like Bitcoin has an open Blockchain or public register, in order to prove that the technology works and the correct transfers took place.
 Now the technology is accepted, there is then no need to make the amounts being transferred visible to other than the sender and receiver, which can be achieved using Stealth Addresses.

 **What are Stealth Addresses?**